Top 10 Anime With the Best Story

 Extremely rich story, great portrayal, and emotion-rich.
 Very inspiring as well, and very addictive.
 It's not meant to be eye-candy like some anime which focus a lot on the beauty of characters and scenic views.
 The character evolution is awesome as well, showing all the struggles and hard work they go through.
 It did feel a little too focused on the main character, but even then, it's much better than most anime series.
 The abilities are not like everyone can do everything without any base.
 Funny moments are great.
 Friendships are great.
 Detailed stories of all main characters are shown very well.
 I can watch it forever and repeatedly.
 This is what actually got me interested in Anime series.
 Otherwise, I had lost interest in series, just watching random funny cartoons.

-6 Naruto Shippuden Naruto: Shippuden is the ongoing sequel to the original Naruto anime and covers the Naruto manga from volume twenty-eight on.
-The TV adaptation of Naruto: Shippuden debuted in Japan on February 15, 2007 on TV Tokyo.
-It is developed by Studio Pierrot and directed by Hayato Date.
+Naruto: Shippuden is the anime sequel to the original Naruto series, adapting content from volume 28 onward of the manga.
+The show premiered in Japan on February 15, 2007, on TV Tokyo.
+It is produced by Studio Pierrot and directed by Hayato Date, continuing the story of Naruto Uzumaki as he faces new... read more

 Naruto Shippuden's potential in the story relies a lot on whether or not you've watched Naruto.
 But if you have, it gives many nostalgic feels during flashbacks and conflicts between characters who share a relation towards each other in the original series.
 I don't agree that the original series is that far away in position than this one.
 It's just as good, and maybe even better.